-ships at a very small price.
-In only 1942, the German navy sank more than 1,000 Allied ships, with more than six million tons, at the cost of sixty-four submarines.
+more than six million tons, at the cost of sixty-four submarines.
 Because of the extremely large number of commercial ships that were lost, the materials that the United Kingdom imported faced the danger of becoming completely cut off.
 Under these conditions, the United Kingdom mobilized all of its resources to launch large-scale anti-submarine convoy warfare.
-Churchill proposed "leasing eight bases along the western coast of the Atlantic to the United States for ninety-nine years, in exchange for fifty old US destroyers left over from the First World War," in order to increase the vigor of convoys.
+Churchill proposed "leasing eight bases along the western coast of the Atlantic to the United States for ninety-nine years, in exchange for fifty old US destroyers left over from the First World War,"83 in order to increase the vigor of convoys.
 At the same time, the United Kingdom stationed long-range aircraft in Iceland and combined aerial anti-submarine activities with surface ships' anti-submarine convoy activities.
 It also convoyed Canadian transport ships going to the United Kingdom along the entire voyage.
 In addition, the US and Canadian navies also participated in the escort actions and provided new technical equipment.